 Yes.
-Certain classroom spaces across campus have been transformed into Designated Teaching Spaces for instructors who do not wish to teach virtually from private offices or another off-campus location.
-Each space is equipped with technology needed for Online course delivery.
-However, specific technology components, room size and configurations may vary.
-Instructors may reserve their preferred location using the contact information below.
-For specific technology needs, you are encouraged to consult with TCU Center for Instructional Services.
+Designated Teaching Spaces exist to teach Online from campus if you prefer not to use your office or off-campus location.
+Each space is equipped with the technology needed for Online course delivery.
+Specific technology components, room size and configurations may vary.
+Contact your Dean or ConnectedCampus@tcu.edu to reserve a space.
+For specific technology needs, consult TCU Center for Instructional Services.

-Is there a prescribed attendance policy for Online and On-Campus students?
-(7/30/20)
+Is there a prescribed attendance policy for students?

 The attendance policy is at the discretion of the instructor but must be clearly communicated in the syllabus.
-In general, students are expected to engage synchronously at the time designated in the course schedule, i.e. Central Standard Time zone (Horned Frog Time) as it translates to where the student is located.
-You may elect, but are not required, to make alternate provisions for remote students, such as recording class lectures.
-Instructors should pay particular attention to issues of equity and inclusiveness in establishing their attendance policy.
+Pay particular attention to issues of equity and inclusiveness in establishing the attendance policy.
+In general, students are expected to engage synchronously at the time designated in the course schedule, Central Standard Time zone (Horned Frog Time) as it translates to where the student is located.
+You may elect to make alternate provisions for remote students, such as recording class lectures.

 Instructors who choose to record class sessions and student meetings should carefully consider FERPA requirements.
 If you record class sessions or meetings in Zoom or a similar platform:

-- Personally identifiable student information should not be shared with anyone who is not enrolled in your course.
+- Identifiable student information should not be shared with anyone who is not enrolled in your course.

 - Tell students that you will be recording.
 While this notice is not required by law in Texas, it is required by many states where students reside.
 By default, Zoom notifies meeting participants that a meeting is being recorded, but it is best to have an acknowledgment from you.
 An example that can be used at the start of the session: “This class session is being recorded.
 By joining today’s class session, you consent to being recorded.”